andrewsacher/pyDownloader1/README.md

 ![ssa_csv](https://github.com/andrewsacher/pyDownloader1/blob/master/assets/ssa_csv.png)

 The cells are shifted.
 It this occurs, use the `row_shift` argument.
 In this case, a value of -1 (with the default being 0) shifts the rows who are misaligned to the left by one cell.

+In addition, if the `record_shifts` argument is set to `True`, the CSV files will include a column that indicates how much each row has been shifted.
+This provides context for indentation.

 The resulting CSV now looks like:

 ![ssa_csv1](https://github.com/andrewsacher/pyDownloader1/blob/master/assets/ssa_csv1.png)

 which is easier to parse.

-To be added: the ability to record indents for similar examples above.